Originally published 29 June 2019. Updated 11 October 2022 for accuracy and relevance.

 This post on building healthy relationships explores personal and professional connections and includes two practical exercises to help you look into how you connect with yourself and others.

-Relationships help us discover self-love
+Healthy relationships help us discover self-love

-- grow and understand ourselves,
+- Grow and understand ourselves.

-- heal and integrate,
+- Heal and integrate.

 - failed to set clear expectations for our working relationship,

 - tolerated repetitive errors and even paid for them,